Kimon-class frigate

 The Kimon class, also known as the FDI HN, is a frigate class for the Hellenic Navy.
 The FDI HN is a more heavily armed version of the French Defence and Intervention Frigate (FDI).
-The lead ship was originally expected to be commissioned in early 2025, however the sea trials are expected to complete by late 2025, after which the handover will take place.
+The lead ship, Kimon, was originally expected to be commissioned in early 2025, however the sea trials were completed by late 2025, after which the handover took place on 18 December 2025.

-History
+Development

-In September 2021, the government of Greece (First Cabinet of Kyriakos Mitsotakis) signed an agreement with France's Naval Group to purchase three FDI HN frigates with an option for one more for the Hellenic Navy as part of a €3 billion ($3.34 bn) defence package.
+In September 2021, the government of Greece (First Cabinet of Kyriakos Mitsotakis) signed an agreement with France's Naval Group to purchase three FDI HN frigates with an option for one more for the Hellenic Navy as part of a €3 billion ($3.34bn) defence package.

 It was reported that the Hellenic Navy ships would eventually carry a more extensive weapons fit, capable of carrying up to 32 Aster-30 air defence missiles.
-This will permit the Hellenic Navy to operate three ships with 32 air defence missiles plus 21 point defence missiles in a Mk31 21-cell launcher of RAM Block 2B surface-to-air missiles, 8 Block 3 Exocet anti-ship missiles, 2 dual launchers MU90 torpedoes and SYLENA Mk1 decoy launching systems (DLS) for CANTO anti-torpedo decoys.
+This will permit the Hellenic Navy to operate three ships with 32 air defence missiles plus 21 point defence missiles in a Mk31 21-cell launcher of RAM Block 2B surface-to-air missiles, eight Block 3 Exocet anti-ship missiles, two dual launchers MU90 torpedoes and SYLENA Mk1 decoy launching systems (DLS) for CANTO anti-torpedo decoys.
 Two of the vessels, destined for the French Navy in 2025, now will be delivered to the Hellenic Navy.
 The date of the construction agreement was anticipated to be at late 2021 or early 2022.

-In 19 September 2024 during the event of launching ceremony for the frigate “Nearchos”, the Defense Minister announced that Greece is starting procedures to acquire a fourth frigate of the same type.
+On 19 September 2024 during the event of launching ceremony for the frigate Nearchos, the Defense Minister announced that Greece is starting procedures to acquire a fourth frigate of the same type.
 He also revealed that Greece will proceed with the order of strategic MdCN missiles.
 This was later confirmed by the Prime Minister of Greece Mitsotakis via social media.